Progroup’s new corrugated sheet board plant is being built in Strykow, Poland. Credit: Progroup AG.

-Progroup is constructing the second corrugated sheet feeder plant in Strykow, Poland, to bolster its market position in Central and Eastern Europe.
+Progroup has constructed the second corrugated sheet feeder plant in Strykow, Poland, to bolster its market position in Central and Eastern Europe.

-Referred to as PW14, the Strykow plant is set to become the company’s 12th corrugated board sheets production facility and its third plant in Poland.
+Referred to as PW14, the Strykow plant is the company’s 12th corrugated board sheets production facility and its third production plant in Poland.

-The project will involve an investment of €72m ($87.25m) and generate more than 50 high-tech jobs.
-The investment will facilitate regional growth and make Poland one of the most important company locations in Central Europe.
+The project involved an investment of €72m ($87.25m) and generated 50 new high-tech jobs.
+The investment facilitates regional growth and makes Poland one of the most important locations for the company in Central Europe.

-The new corrugated sheet board plant is expected to be commissioned in 2021.
+The new corrugated sheet board plant became operational in January 2023.

-The production facility is expected to produce up to 200,000t of corrugated board sheets annually including single and double-wall Next Board® corrugated broadsheets with B, C and E flutes from the fourth quarter of 2022.
-It will produce sustainable products and incorporate different technological innovations.
+The PW14 production facility produces up to 200,000t of corrugated board sheets a year, including single and double-wall Next Board® corrugated broadsheets with B, C and E flutes from the fourth quarter of 2022.
+It produces sustainable products and incorporates different technological innovations.

-Progroup’s PW14 sheet feeder plant will be used to produce all common grades of corrugated board.
-It will have a production speed of 400m/min and a working width of 3.35m.
-Progroup will implement innovations such as the one-man dry-end concept, a high-bay fully automatic warehouse with 15,000 storage spaces and four storage and retrieval machines.
+Progroup’s PW14 sheet feeder plant is used to produce all common grades of corrugated board.
+It has a production speed of 400m/min and a working width of 3.35m.
+Progroup implemented innovations such as the one-man dry-end concept, a high-bay fully automatic warehouse with 15,000 storage spaces, and four storage and retrieval machines.

-The corrugated sheet board facility will use electric stacker trucks for an IT-controlled flow of finished products.
-It will be equipped with automation technology.
-Real-time operating data and work instructions will be displayed on employees’ wearable devices resembling smartwatches.
+The corrugated sheet board facility uses electric stacker trucks for an IT-controlled flow of finished products.
+It is equipped with automation technology.
+Real-time operating data and work instructions are displayed on employees’ wearable devices resembling smartwatches.

 Progroup’s sustainability practices

-The new modern production plant will be installed with efficient filter systems for a dust-free working environment.
+The new modern production plant is installed with efficient filter systems for a dust-free working environment.

-The innovative sound insulation system at the facility will significantly reduce noise pollution and eliminate the need for personal protective equipment.
+The innovative sound insulation system at the facility significantly reduces noise pollution and eliminates the need for personal protective equipment.

 Progroup is focused on achieving carbon-neutral recycling as part of its sustainability measures.
-It will use efficient combined cooling, heat and power (CCHP) to meet power needs.
-The CCHP plant will use waste heat from its own power generation, thus saving fossil fuels and cutting emissions.
+It uses efficient combined cooling, heat and power (CCHP) to meet power needs.
+The CCHP plant uses waste heat from its own power generation, thus saving fossil fuels and cutting emissions.

 The company uses high-tech machines to produce 100% recyclable corrugated sheets.